Tomlam0/mon-vieux-grimoire-api/README.md

 # Check if the codebase is formatted according to Prettier rules
 pnpm format:check

+# Check the codebase for linting errors using ESLint
+pnpm lint

+# Fix linting errors in the codebase using ESLint
+pnpm lint:fix

 # Generate the Prisma client for development
 pnpm prisma:generate:dev